 - Higher energy bills

 If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to get a new one.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just buy a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Refer to the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the most basic tasks that homeowners can do is keep an eye on the thermostat.